Feefo logo

 Booking cancellations and refund requests

 Hopefully, booking cancellations will be rare.
-It’s a difficult situation to deal with and each owner deals with cancellations differently depending on the reason for cancelling and the cancellation terms in the booking contract.
+It’s a difficult situation to deal with, and each owner deals with cancellations differently depending on the reason for cancelling and the cancellation terms in the booking contract.

-The following email may be useful, but tailor it to the individuals circumstances and whether you are able to re-advertise the dates or not.
+The following email may be useful, but tailor it to the individual circumstances and whether you are able to re-advertise the dates or not.
 Try to be as understanding with your guests as possible and add condolences if they’ve had to cancel due to family bereavement.

 Subject: Cancellation of your holiday at (property name and dates)